Donna Dubinsky: Palm, Inc. and Handspring

 After a year's sabbatical in Paris to study French, Dubinsky met Jeff Hawkins through the introductions of Bill Campbell and Bruce Dunlevie.
 Hawkins was looking for a CEO to manage Palm, Inc.

 In 1995, U.S. Robotics acquired Palm, Inc. for US$44 million.
 The first PalmPilot went on sale in April 1996.
 After a few months, sales started ramping quickly.
 In its first 18 months, more than one million PalmPilots had been sold.
 3Com acquired U.S. Robotics, with its Palm subsidiary, in 1997.

 Dubinsky, Hawkins, and Palm marketing manager Ed Colligan quickly became disillusioned with 3Com's plans for Palm, Inc. and left in June 1998 to found Handspring.
 Handspring became a leader in the market of smartphones with the Treo.
 The bursting of the dot-com bubble took its toll and Dubinsky lost her place on the Forbes 400 Richest Americans list in 2001.
 Furthermore, in 2003, Handspring merged with Palm, Inc. The company, formed through the merger was named palmOne.
 In 2005, palmOne was renamed to Palm, Inc., returning to its roots, and the independent PalmSource was acquired by Access Corporation of Japan.

 Numenta

 In March 2005, Donna Dubinsky, Jeff Hawkins and Dileep George, founded Numenta, Inc. The company is based in Redwood City, California.
 Their goal is to create machine intelligence by developing theory based on the principles in the neocortex.

 Numenta focuses on large-scale brain theory and simulation.
 Numenta researchers work with experimentalists and published results to derive an understanding of the neocortex.
 Their main research focus areas are cortical columns, sequence learning and sparse distributed representations.
 They have written a number of peer-reviewed journal papers and research reports on these topics.

-Numenta is a technology provider and does not create go-to-market solutions for specific use cases.
-The company licenses their technology and application code to developers, organizations and companies who wish to build upon their technology.
-Numenta has several different types of licenses, including open source licenses, trial licenses and commercial licenses.
-Developers can use Numenta technology within NuPIC using the AGPL v3 open source license.
+In 2024, the company announced its open-source initiative, the Thousand Brains Project, aimed at developing a new AI framework that will operate on the same principles as the human brain.